leannejdong/leannejdong/README.md

 # Hi there 👋

 My name is Leanne Dong.
 I am a Mathematician and a Postdoctoral Software Developer from [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html).
 My current focus has been Engineering and AI software development.
-Mostly in modern C++ and some Python.
+An average day of my work is a balance non-ancient C++ and Python.

 ## Projects (Postdoctoral)